-\paragraph{Procedure documentation and tracking} An extensive set of manuals was prepared, reviewed by the \acrshort{QCG}, and made available to all collaborators.
+\paragraph{Procedure documentation and tracking.} An extensive set of manuals was prepared, reviewed by the \acrshort{QCG}, and made available to all collaborators.
 Each step in the procedures was described in the manual, with an associated checklist to be followed.
-The checklist was implemented also in the construction database and all the relevant information, such as optical inspection pictures, mechanical measurements, results of electrical tests, were inserted in the database so that any piece of information on the module parts could be recovered easily.
+The checklist was also implemented in the construction database and all the relevant information, such as optical inspection pictures, mechanical measurements, and results of electrical tests, were inserted in the database, so that any piece of information on the module parts could be recovered easily.

-\paragraph{Equipment at assembly sites} Although the assembly sites have the same basic capabilities, the specific equipment differs from site to site, leading to slight differences in the procedures that had to be fully understood and documented.
+\paragraph{Equipment at assembly sites.} Although the assembly sites had the same basic capabilities, the specific equipment differed from site to site, leading to slight differences in the procedures that had to be fully understood and documented.
 A summary of the equipment used in the assembly sites is shown in table~\ref{tab:C3_sum_equipment}.

 \lvlthreesection{Layer 3 ladder assembly} Layer 3 ladders are made by two small rectangular sensors connected to \apv\ chips through pitch adapters.
 A description of Layer 3 ladders is given in section \ref{sec:C2_Ladder_Design}.
 The following procedure describes the main steps of Layer 3 ladder assembly.